vadi2/DHPConnectathon1/input/pagecontent/scenario-1-organization-management.md

 ### Search parameters

+All supported search parameters can be found in the capability statement at [DHPCapabilityStatement](https://dhp.uz/fhir/core/en/CapabilityStatement-DHPCapabilityStatement.html) or by querying the [/metadata](https://playground.dhp.uz/fhir/metadata) endpoint.

 | Parameter | Type | Description | Example |
 |----------|-----|----------|--------|
 | `_id` | token | Search by ID | `?_id=123` |